 I personally found while taking the bodhisattva vow in the ngondro training, that to give room in the heart to boundless kindness and compassion, and then to suspend awareness without directing it in any way whatsoever, easily uncovers a gentle and open state of mind.
 This training cures and heals not only the selfish emotions that ruin peace of mind, but also totally melts away the very thin film of concepts.

 Whether or not the meditator uses a conceptual framework as a starting point is in itself not enough to decide if a practice is sublime; it is the effect of the technique unfolding in the meditator’s mind that is the deciding factor.
 It is here the true value lies.
 As the eminent master Trulshik Rinpoche once told me, “It is not the teaching but the person who should be Dzogchen.”
-Therefore, the ngondro practice of transmuting dualistic mind into the awakened state is perfect alchemy, is to be treasured as a sublime gift from Samantabhadri who taught the Brilliant Expanse.
+Therefore, the ngondro practice of transmuting dualistic mind into the awakened state is perfect alchemy, and this is to be treasured as a sublime gift from Samantabhadri who taught the Brilliant Expanse.
 May her methods be practiced and taught all over the world until the next buddha.Painting of Samantabhadra by Paola Minelli.
 Sarashvati by unknown.

 Share this Post